intuition-dev/httpRPC/other/doc/2load.md

 For example my laptop is 1 terabytes  w/ 32 gigs of RAM.
 A single cloud server RAM is over 512 RAM and over 4 terabytes of NVMe(|m2|u2).
 (Aside, in 2010s we used fast SSDs for storage, but in 2020s we are using RAM for SQL storage, with just a small boot drive that is not used for data.
 And a NAS for backup).
 So anything I can run locally is: not big, it has to be greater than a terabyte.
 If you have less than a terabyte and call it 'big', it is a bit of brain fart.
 So if you have regular data, there is no need to cluster disturbed data services (eg. ClickHouse and many similar competitors, like Druid, Spark, ELK and a thousand more, mostly from Apache ).
-But there are people that work on PetaBytes, for example NSA.
+But there are people that work on ExaBytes, for example NSA.
 In order to know how to leverage a data cluster: you must be familiar with how a single data server works.
 You'll likely enjoy a classic book: SQL for Smarties by Celko. (also there is SQL for Dummies, but that is for citizens/pedestrians and not for professional programmers)

 So test your platform, you should know how long it takes to service a request, and estimate number of concurrent users so that you know how to scale.
 If you skip this step: you will have bad performance.
 But if you want just to enjoy, using tech from 2018-19 average engineers can get ~ 25K tps on a single cloud box.
-A single box is sufficient for most Fortune 500 organizations; but maybe not for NSA and such that look at many Petabytes of data.
+A single box is sufficient for most Fortune 500 organizations; but maybe not for NSA and such that look at many ExaBytes of data.

 ### Lessons learned